 Harris: “a true spiritual practitioner is someone who has discovered that it is possible to be at ease in the world for no reason”

 Tolle: “the doing itself becomes the focal point of your attention.”

 Watts: “you soon discover that you are able to continue with ordinary activities — to work and make decisions as ever, though somehow this is less of a drag. … In the words of a Chinese Zen master, nothing is left to you at this moment but to have a good laugh”

 While these books seem to promote a life of practice, any of the suggestions they make — be it mindful meditation, eye gazing or observing your breath — is only a means to an end.
-The end is that you can find your way into ‘being without identification with that voice’ in your head and that you realize that it implies that you don’t have to hold on to that insight — it happens by itself.
+The end is that you you figure out how to ‘be without identification with the voice in your head’ and realize that it implies you don’t have to hold on to that insight — it happens by itself.
 If any supportive practice is needed at all, it can be dropped sooner than you’d think.

 Once you’ve had the taste of seeing without the filter of your essentially untrue identity, you’ll return to it every time you notice again that you recreated that mind filter.
 True understanding creates a marvel about that mechanism, just like it creates a marvel about anything in life.
-A practice may help you to get started, but will eventually become your challenge to let go of.
+A practice may help you get started, but your challenge will eventually become letting go of it.

-That is why all three writers I’ve been quoting here let it shine through that practices are not for the reason you think, as practices may help to hold the true perspective longer, but from the highest perspective the whole endeavor is actually about daring to lose the perspective once you obtained it.
+This is why all three writers I’ve been quoting here let it shine through that practices are not for the reason you think they exist; practices may help you hold the true perspective longer, but from the highest perspective, the whole endeavor is actually about in daring to lose the perspective once you've obtained it.